DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/objects.md

 };
 ```

 And just like arrays have a special syntax for accessing their members by index, objects have a special syntax for accessing members by the name of their properties.
 So, if we want to get the x position of our drop we can use: ```drop.xPos```.
 Similarly, the velocity would be: ```drop.yVel```.
+It's almost as if our ```drop``` variable has a set of internal variables that belong to it.

 Now we can combine arrays and objects and create an empty array to hold our drop objects:
 ```